allwin107/ARS-LLM-TTS-Tamil-Lang/README.md

 The system uses several AI models that can be managed through the web interface:

 ### ASR Models
-The application uses Faster-Whisper models which will be downloaded automatically when first used, or you can download them manually using the provided models.zip file.
-Once downloaded, the models will be stored in the `models/faster-whisper` directory.
+The application uses Faster-Whisper models which will be downloaded automatically when first used, or you can download them manually using the provided drive link.
+Once downloaded, place the models in the `models/faster-whisper` directory.

 In the web UI Live tab you can:
 - **Preload Selected**: Use a specific Faster-Whisper model size (tiny/base/small/medium/large-v2)
 - **Preload All**: Load all supported model sizes at once
 - **Load ASR**: Switch between models instantly

-Models will be stored in `./models/faster-whisper/<size>`.
+Models will be stored in `./models/faster-whisper/`.
 After the initial download, the system will use these local files for subsequent runs.

 ### Model Selection Guide